© Mark Williams

 Disclaimer: The Employee Information Pack has been written to provide accurate and authoritative information with regard to the subject matter covered in it.
 It is provided with the understanding that the writer is not engaged in rendering legal advice.
 If legal advice is required the services of a qualified professional should be sought.
 All decisions taken are at your own risk.

-Welcome, my name is Mark Williams and I have developed this website to help employees who have received a written warning at work or who are otherwise experiencing trouble at work such as bullying.
+Welcome, my name is Mark Williams and I have developed this website to help employees who have problems at work.

 I have produced this website to help redress the balance for employees.
 I have no political axes to grind but I do believe in a sense of fair play and in helping people who have been badly treated, bullied or discriminated against at work.